mit-submit/submit-users-guide/source/program.rst

 Example: gcc installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can find many compilers, and a lot of other software, conda channels.
-Here is an example for installting the latest gcc.
+Here is an example for installing the latest gcc.

 .. code-block:: sh